Essential Change Management Principles You Need to Know in 2021

 In today’s fast-paced business world, organizations and their teams are often required to quickly roll with the punches, accepting changes to business processes, tools, workflow and personnel with almost no time to take stock.

-We thought it was about time to roll out a series of blogs where we discuss change management, what it is, how to prepare your teams for changes both big and small, the different models and strategies that organizations use to approach change management, and ways to soften the blow across the board for people and infrastructure alike.
+We thought it was about time to roll out a series of blogs where we discuss change management, what it is, how to prepare your teams for changes both big and small, the different models, principles, processes and strategies that organizations use to approach change management, and ways to soften the blow across the board for people and infrastructure alike.
 So, here’s #1 in the series, defining change management, and looking at how to achieve a successful organizational change management project, alongside the change management principles that should never be ignored.

 Defining change management is not a simple task, as the term can mean different things to different people or industries.
 But in the IT world, change management usually means how an enterprise will prepare for a shift in workflow, processes, structure, or culture.

 Would it surprise you to learn that according to a Forbes study 85% of organizations believe that change management is essential to the success of a disruptive addition to the business?
 This could be anything from big organizational change such as moving from on-premises architecture to the cloud, medium-sized changes like adding automation or data analysis to day to day workflow, or even small changes such as a new security tool or compliance application.